-Protocol Name Description Short Name Remote Desktop Protocol: Clipboard Virtual Channel Extension This protocol provides basic programmatic access to the clipboard provided by an operating system and ensures that any application has the capability to place data onto the clipboard, extract data from the clipboard, enumerate the data formats available on the clipboard, and register to receive notifications when the system clipboard is updated.
-MS- RDPECLIP Remote Desktop Protocol: File System Virtual Channel Extension This protocol provides access between the RD Session Host server and the RDP client file system drivers by redirecting all input/output requests and responses between the two.
+Protocol Name Description Short Name The process provides such programmatic decess to the MS- RDPECLIP Remote Desktop Protocol: File System Virtual Channel Extension This protocol provides access between the RD Session Host server and the RDP client file system drivers by redirecting all input/output requests and responses between the two.
 MS- RDPEFS Remote Desktop Protocol: Serial and Parallel Port Virtual Channel Extension This protocol specifies the communication used to enable the redirection of ports between a terminal client and an RD Session Host server.
 By redirecting ports from the RDP client to the RD Session Host server, applications running on an RD Session Host server can access the remote devices attached to those ports.
 MS- RDPESP Remote Desktop This protocol specifies the communication used to enable the MS-